ecmwf/pyflow-wellies/docs/quickstart_guide.md

 The `post_script` added to our retrievals, runs an external conversion tool provided by the `ecmwf-toolbox` module.
 We need to add such runtime dependency on top of our script.
-The way to do it is again via the `config` object which has a `tools` attribute poiting to a `ToolStore` object.
+The way to do it is again via the `config` object which has a `tools` attribute pointing to a `ToolStore` object.

 ```python title="suite/nodes.py"
 class IssueFamily(pf.Family):